HEC-RAS 2D flow modeling can be used in a variety of different situations:

 This entry represents cell spacing along the breakline.
 If this entry is left blank, then the cell spacing used in the vicinity of the breakline will be used.
 Click on the […] button to measure the cell spacing from the Map View.

 This entry represents the cell spacing further away from the breakline.
 If this entry is left blank, then the cell spacing used in the vicinity of the breakline will be used.
 This value should not be the same as the Cell spacing along breakline value, or there may be many cell errors introduced along the breakline.
 Click on the […] button to measure the cell spacing from the Map View.
 When creating the mesh, the software will automatically gradually transition the cell size from what is defined for the breakline and the area surrounding the breakline.

 Breakline Context Menu

 Right-clicking on the breakline will display a context menu.
 This menu contains commands that are specific to the selected breakline.
 For example, the Enforce Breakline(s) context menu command will cause the software to regenerate the mesh in the vicinity of the breakline so that the cell faces align with the breakline.
-Note that there might be some bad elements reported after enforcing the breakline into the mesh.
+Note that some bad elements may be reported after enforcing the breakline into the mesh.
 However, the software will automatically fix these bad elements when the mesh is rebuilt from within the 2D Mesh Area Data dialog box, as described in this article.